TheOnionSeed/hello-world-python/README.md

      -I have experience in HTML,CSS,Javascript, Node.js and Wordpress

-Other languages and programs I have used over my programming life are: C#,Java, C++, Unity, Actionscript 3.0(with Adobe flash)
+     -Other languages and programs I have used over my programming life are: C#,Java, C++, Unity, Actionscript 3.0(with Adobe flash)